arduino/docs-content/content/tutorials/generic/pro-oem-condition-monitoring-kit/pro-oem-condition-monitoring-kit.md

 |                 [Arduino® PLC IDE Pin Mapping](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-pin-mapping)                 |       Yes       |
 | [Connect an RTD/Thermocouple to the Portenta Machine Control](https://docs.arduino.cc/tutorials/portenta-machine-control/rtd-thermocouple-pmc) |       Yes       |

 The experiences marked with a `Yes` are the ones related to the product.
-Experiences marked with a `+` means that the product can be used with the experience even when the tutorials are using another board or compatible product.
+Experiences marked with a `+` means that to follow the tutorial you must use all the products with the `+` symbol.

 ## Support